ResursBank/ResursBank.github.io/docs/platform-plugins/prestashop/resurs-merchant-api-for-prestashop.md

 server setup.
 Make sure PHP has permission to write to the target directory.

 Always verify that the log file is writable and regularly rotated if used in production environments.

-### Redis cache

-The module supports the use of a Redis server to cache some data.

-The settings for this can be found in the Advanced Settings section in the module configuration.

 ### Debug mode